ArnavAgrawal03/sentiment-web-app/README.md

 Note: At this point, everyone must be comfortable with python, pip, and venv.
 If you're not, just search it up online.
 We'll be using python 3.11, but any version of python 3 should work.

 Make sure you have svelte installed.
 It's pretty simple to install, just follow the instructions [here](https://svelte.dev/blog/svelte-for-new-developers).
+Now, cd to <code>svelte-sentiment-app</code> and run <code>npm install</code>.
+This will install all the dependencies for the frontend.

 ## Model - sentiment analysis